yoterel/STORM-Net/README.md

 ### Application dependencies:
 - Python 3.6 or higher
-- Use the [requirments.txt](requirements.txt) file to obtain all python library dependencies (we suggest using a seperate environment such as conda or virtualenv):\
+- [requirments.txt](requirements.txt) contains all python library dependencies (we suggest using a seperate environment such as conda or virtualenv):\
       `pip install -r requirements.txt`

 - Neural-network model files which can be downloaded from [here](https://www.cs.tau.ac.il/~yotamerel/models/storm_models.zip). \